VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrocomsol_setburstfrequency_comsol

-    This ProcessTrak step will open COMSOL and set the parameters needed for the burst analysis.
+    This ProcessTrak step will open COMSOL and set the burst frequency to be used in the :py:func:`vibrocomsol_burst_analysis_comsol` step.

     This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.